NayanDZ/ThickClient/README.md

  - Exploitation:
     - Metasploit ( used for side loading/ DLL and Exe injection)
-    - MSFpayload,msfencode, and MSFVenom (Used to generate shell code, DLL and EXE payloads for injection and side loading.
-This also ships with metasm ruby library that can be used to disassemble and compile binaries)
+    - MSFpayload, msfencode, and MSFVenom Used to generate shell code, DLL and EXE payloads for injection and side loading.

 ## Vulnerabilities applicable to Thick Client application
   - DLL Hijacking